jongpie/NebulaLogger/README.md

 -   Log a message and a save result - `Logger.error(String message, Database.SaveResult saveResult)`
 -   ...

-There are several overloads provided for each logging level.
 To see the full list of overloads, check out the `Logger` class [documentation](https://jongpie.github.io/NebulaLogger/logger-engine/Logger).

 ### Using the Fluent Interface